Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Introduction

 A significant challenge in applying neural networks to the scattering problem is the wide range of length scales involved.
-The de Broglie wavelength of the projectile varies from approximately 9~fm at 10~MeV to about 2~fm at 200~MeV, a factor of 4.5 variation across the energy range of interest.
-A network trained to predict wave functions as a function of the radial coordinate would need to learn oscillatory patterns with vastly different periods at different energies, a task that proves difficult in practice.
+The de Broglie wavelength of the projectile varies from approximately 9~fm at 10~MeV to about 2~fm at 200~MeV, a factor of 4.5 variation across this 10--200~MeV range.
+A network trained to predict wave functions as a function of the radial coordinate would need to learn oscillatory patterns with vastly different periods at different energies, which, while not orders of magnitude in span, still presents a meaningful challenge for a single network architecture, as observed empirically in my preliminary experiments.
 Moreover, the wave function amplitude can vary over several orders of magnitude due to absorption effects from the imaginary potential, adding another layer of complexity.

 In this work, I address these challenges by developing a neural network architecture specifically designed for the nucleon-nucleus scattering problem.
 Two key innovations enable generalization across the full parameter space of energies, partial waves, and target nuclei.
 First, I introduce \emph{phase-space coordinates} that absorb the energy dependence of the wavelength: in this representation, the wave function oscillates with a universal period regardless of energy, dramatically simplifying the learning task.
 Second, I employ a \emph{Bidirectional Liquid Neural Network} (BiLNN) based on Closed-form Continuous-time (CfC) layers~\cite{Hasani2022}, which process the radial coordinate sequence in both forward and backward directions.
 This bidirectional architecture naturally incorporates the two boundary conditions that define the scattering problem: the wave function vanishing at the origin and the asymptotic Coulomb behavior at large distances.